 While you can choose from many types of psychotherapy, what’s important is finding a therapy that you feel comfortable with and working with a therapist you trust.
 For mild to moderate depression, cognitive behavioural therapy (CBT) is generally considered the best choice.
 The goal of CBT is to change how you interact with the world by teaching you new skills or by helping you to rethink how you interpret events and respond to them.
 If your depression doesn’t respond to CBT, medication may then be added to your treatment.

-Depression medications are called antidepressants.
+Medications used to treat depression are called anti-depressants.
 They act by restoring the balance between multiple chemicals in the brain.
 There are many antidepressants, and each one has different properties.

 It can take up to a few weeks after you start taking antidepressants to feel an effect.
 These medications are usually taken for a period of over 6 months, and up to several years in some cases.
 You need to keep taking the medication even if you feel better, as stopping suddenly can make your depression come back if the treatment period hasn't been long enough.
 Always talk to your doctor or pharmacist before making any changes to your drug regimen.